LevkoBe/flashcard-generator/README.md

 **Features:**

-- Upload text or a URL; in the latter case, extract the page's contents.
+- Upload text or a URL; in the latter case, extract the page's contents
-- AI-generated mnemotechnic flashcards to study; each flashcard must not have more than 50 words.
+- AI-generated mnemotechnic flashcards to study; each flashcard must not have more than 50 words
+- Test yourself with fuzzy-match scoring that accepts similar answers
+- Track your performance with score history

 ## Setup